This page provides information for OC employees. Visit the COVID-19 page for general information.

-Individuals will move at their own pace as restrictions like mask requirements are removed.
-With masks becoming optional, it will be very important that we all recognize and respect that employees and students may choose to continue wearing a mask based on personal choice.
+With masks being optional, it is very important that we all recognize and respect that employees and students may choose to continue wearing a mask based on personal choice.

 Vinyl and plexiglass barriers will remain in place for the next several months to allow time to identify which barriers will remain permanently, and which barriers can be removed.
 If barriers prohibit operations/ service delivery, or you would prefer barriers removed from your personal workstation, please contact Occupational Health and Safety for consultation prior to submitting a work request.